Manual network drive connection

 MPG \\winfs-mpg.top.gwdg.de\userid$ Göttingen University \\winfs-uni.top.gwdg.de\userid$ GWDG \\winfs-gwd.top.gwdg.de\userid$ Others \\winfs-son.top.gwdg.de\userid$

 Group directory (

 Note: the userid or share need to be replaced with your own specific information, and the $ sign must be added after directory path.

 You will be prompted for a username and password.
-Your username is your Active Directory account, normaly in the format of GWDG\userid.
+Your username is your Active Directory account, normaly in the format of GWDG\userid or your primary email address.
 Your password is your Active Directory password.
 You may check Reconnect at logon and Connect using different credentials options.